Kaniwani/kw-backend/_front-end/README.md

 Fabricator is a tool for building website UI toolkits - _think ["Tiny Bootstraps, for Every Client"](http://daverupert.com/2013/04/responsive-deliverables/#tiny-bootstraps-for-every-client)_

+CSS, JS, Images, and Fonts are developed in `src/assets/toolkit/`

+HTML partials in `src/materials` and full example pages in `src/views`

 ## Quick Start

 Ensure you have *node.js* and *npm* installed.
 Node >4.2.2 and NPM >2.14.7 are known to work fine.